Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Prying the gold from the ceiling of this tomb would be a long and tedious effort for little reward.

-The north coffin holds a beautifully sculpted, life-sized wax effigy of Strahd's father, King Barov.
+The north coffin holds a beautifully sculpted, life-sized wax effigy of [[Strahd]]'s father, King Barov.
 The old king's bones lie in a compartment beneath his effigy.

-The south coffin holds the skeleton of Strahd's mother, Queen Ravenovia.
+The south coffin holds the skeleton of [[Strahd]]'s mother, Queen Ravenovia.
 (The magic that was meant to pre­ serve her earthly remains failed years ago.)
 A tattered white shroud covers her bones.

 FORTUNES OF RAVENLOFT

 If your card reading reveals that a treasure is here, it lies atop Queen Ravenovia's coffin.

-If your card reading indicates an encounter with Strahd in this area, he is in a frenzy of rage and despair.
+If your card reading indicates an encounter with [[Strahd]] in this area, he is in a frenzy of rage and despair.